kevin-tong-msft/azure-cli-mcp/README.md

 ### Configuring the MCP server with VS Code

+_At the moment, this is only available with VS Code Insiders._

-This configuration allows you to use GPT-4o, which has excellent training data on Azure, which makes this LLM a great choice for this.
+This configuration allows you to use GPT-4o, which has excellent training data on Azure.

 Also, if you are developing a project and want to deploy it to Azure, VS Code will now have your project's context as well as this MCP Server, which will make it really good at deploying your project.